louissobel/stripeapiplayground/README.md

-Demo App Integration Into PaymentIntents API
+# Personal Integration For Playing With Stripe PaymentIntents / SetupIntents APIs & Checkout

 To run:
  - put `.env` file into `frontend` with: